 In 1990, the General Assembly proclaimed the first International Decade for the Eradication of Colonialism, including a specific plan of action.
 December 2010 marked the fiftieth anniversary of the Declaration, coinciding with the end of the Second International Decade and the proclamation of a Third one.

 The Committee of 24 (Special Committee on Decolonization) and its Bureau are assisted by the Decolonization Unit of the Department of Political Affairs for substantive support and by the Department for General Assembly and Conference Management for secretariat services.
-The Department of Public Information carries out a number of outreach activities on decolonization, including the maintenance of this website.
+The Department of Global Communications carries out a number of outreach activities on decolonization, including the maintenance of this website.

 When the United Nations was established in 1945, 750 million people – almost a third of the world’s population – lived in Territories that were non-self-governing, dependent on colonial Powers.
 Today, fewer than 2 million people live in such Territories.

 The Charter of the United Nations established, in Chapter XI (Articles 73 and 74), the principles that continue to guide United Nations decolonization efforts, including respect for self-determination of all peoples.